thoomi/traffic-sign-classifier/writeup.md

 ![Prediction 5][prediction_image5]

-This last example image is consists of a *120 km/h speed limit* display on a German Autobahn.
+This last example is a *120 km/h speed limit* display on a German Autobahn.
 The model thinks it is a *Stop* sign with a certainty of a 100%.
-The second prediction is the correct class but the model does not even consider it with 1%.
+The second prediction is the correct class, but the model does not even consider it with 1%.
 This might be caused by the yellow characters, as they appear very bright (white) in the preprocessed image.
 Additionally the inner background of the sign is dark and not white as usual.

 ##### 2.2 Summary of the Performance on New Images

-The model has its Problems given very distorted images and might be overfitted in some way because it is predicting 100% certainty on wrong images.
+The model has its problems given very distorted images and might be overfitted in some way because it is predicting 100% certainty on wrong images.
 A good generalized model should distribute the probabilities more even.
 However given *good* example images with small distortions or small overlaps it performs very well.

 ##### 2.3 Accuracy on all example images

-The model was able to correctly guess 15 of the 18 traffic signs, which gives an accuracy of **83.33%**.
-This compares to the accuracy on the test set of 96.0%.
-The difference is caused by using some really hard problems for the classifier like the 120 km/h speed limit display or the highly distorted children crossing sign.
-But still okay as the model was not explicitly trained on them.
+The model was able to guess 15 of the 18 traffic signs correctly, which gives an accuracy of **83.33%**.
+Compared to the accuracy on the test set of 96.0%.
+This difference is caused by using some really hard problems for the classifier like the 120 km/h speed limit display or the highly distorted children crossing sign.
+All in all still okay because the model was not explicitly trained on them.

 ---